George3d6/Ouraglyfi-Cpp/README.md

 # Ouraglyfi

-This is a micro-library for implementing various lock free producer - consumer patterns in a concurrent environment.
+This is a micro-library used for implementing various lock free patterns in a concurrent environment.
-Ouraglyfi has a [sister implementation](#) written in rust, so if you prefer that language consider checking it out
+It has a [sister implementation](https://git.cerebralab.com/george/ouraglyfi_rust) written in rust, so if you prefer that language consider checking it out

 ## FixedQueue
 This is a fixed size, lock free, wait free, thread safe queue that allows for lock free dequeuing and enqueuing on a FIFO basis.
-Add for git to recognize me.
 When construction the queue you can decide on the size (determined at runtime) and whether you want multiple producer and/or multiple consumers

 ### Examples of fixed queue types: